StrongLoop-Evangelists/workshop-band-app/workshop/07-credentials.md

 ```

 Above, we are simply getting our data-sources object from the `env.js` file and it works for both local and production.
 Huzzah!

+### Future tweak

+Once `loopback-boot` (one of LoopBack's dependencies) v3 is released, we could just use `datasources.js` and not need two different environment-based files, which are both identical in our case.

+We would need to:

+- check if `loopback-boot` v3 is released: [check here](https://www.npmjs.com/package/loopback-boot)
+- if so, we can install it directly: `npm install loopback-boot@3.0.0 --save`
+- eventually LoopBack will expose this functionality to all apps without having to manually update `loopback-boot`

+Feel free to tweet at me to check the above and update the workshop if there have been developments: [@joe_sepi](https://twitter.com/joe_sepi)

+---

 Okay, now that we have our secrets hidden, let's move on.